accimeesterlin/NewsFanatic/README.md

 # NewsFanatic

 *NewsFanatic is a web app in which users can leave comments on the latest news articles.
-News articles are from Huffington Post.*
+News articles are from The New Yorker.*

 *NewsFanatic uses Mongoose, Node, Express, Handlebars and Cheerio.*